Sochi awaits its king of the hill

 He was second in a giant slalom in Beaver Creek in December, fifth in the Wengen downhill this month and has said he means to 'kick ass' in Sochi - even if triple world champion team mate Ligety's form puts him in the shade.

-"It is a perishable process being a ski racer and I think until you are all rotten and shrivelled up you should keep going," Miller said last year.
-"I'm pretty shrivelled up but I'm not all the way rotten."
+"It is a perishable process being a ski racer and I think until you are all rotten and shriveled up you should keep going," Miller said last year.
+"I'm pretty shriveled up but I'm not all the way rotten."

 "I'll go there to win three medals, maybe not all gold," said Ligety in Wengen this month.
 "But I like the course, it reminds me of Beaver Creek."